-Students in the humanities study all aspects of human culture, including language, literature, history, philosophy, fine art, architecture, cinema, classics, culture, religion, drama and music.
-From ancient Egypt to post-colonial literature, from languages to the civilizations of Asia, a wide variety of courses and programs in the humanities provide students with the knowledge, intellectual skills and habits of thought indispensable to a modern education.
+Students in the humanities study all aspects of human culture, including language, literature, history, philosophy, art, architecture, religion and culture.
+From ancient Egypt to post-colonial literature, from languages to the civilizations of Asia, a wide variety of courses and programs provide humanities students with the knowledge, intellectual skills and habits of thought indispensable to a modern education.

 OUAC Admission Code: TAH (Humanities)

 - Ontario High School and Other Canadian Provinces

 - International Baccalaureate (IB) Admission Requirements

 - Caribbean Advanced Proficiency Examination (CAPE) Admission Requirements

 Since you are admitted to the general Humanities admission category, during your first year you will not be enrolled in a specific program.
 This means that during your first year, you are able to explore a number of different areas of study.
 You apply to a program (e.g. major in international relations) at the end of your first year, and can combine programs outside of your own admission category, excluding programs in Rotman Commerce.

 It is important to note that in addition to the courses required for admission into the Humanities admission category listed above (English), some programs of study may require you to take additional specific high school subjects in order to take specific courses in first year, or for entry into that program in second year.